zenjabba/ubuntu-firewall/README.md

 2. Verify that the interfaces are up and have IP addresses
 3. Check the system logs for any service-related errors
 4. Ensure that port 53 is not being used by another service
 5. Verify that the kernel modules are loaded correctly
+6. Check fail2ban status with `fail2ban-client status`